 Institute Students who are willing to attend university usually will choose Lyceum, while the Technical and Vocational Institutes tend to lead directly to specific careers.
 Exchange-students are usually placed in Scientific or Linguistic Lyceum as they offer several subjects, including foreign languages.

 The school runs from mid-September to mid-June.
 Classes are typically held in mornings only, from 8 am to 1–2 pm, six days a week (from Monday through Saturday).
 From Christmas time to a week after New Year’s Day, schools are closed all over the country.
 There is also a week long break for the Easter holidays.
-Italian schools usually don’t organize afternoon sport activities, so students are expected to spend part of the afternoon doing their homework and self-study: social life begins around 6 pm and is mainly concentrated to the weekend.
+Italian schools usually don’t organize afternoon sport activities, so students are expected to spend part of the afternoon doing their homework and self-study.
+Social life begins around 6 pm and is mainly concentrated to the weekend.
 There are no school uniforms.
 There is generally less familiarity between teachers and students in Italian schools compared to schools in many other countries.
 Exchange students will normally not get grades, but they are expected to show an interest in all subjects, study diligently, complete their assignments, and make an effort to speak Italian.
-Please note, that Italian teachers and students are not forced to know the exchange student’s native language, so the sooner he/she will learn Italian, the best it will be for him/ her.
-Exchange students are expected to respect the teachers, the school rules and the class- mates.
+Please note, that Italian teachers and students are not forced to know the exchange student’s native language, so the sooner he/she will learn Italian, the better it will be for him/her.
+Exchange students are expected to respect the teachers, the school rules and the classmates.
 Before student’s departure, the school usually gives them a certificate of attendance.

 Host Family Life